 - 1 teaspoon sugar

 - Steamed white rice, for serving

-Add the chicken pieces to a large mixing bowl and season all over with the Essence.
+Add the chicken pieces to a large mixing bowl and season all over with the Essence and 1 teaspoon of the kosher salt.
 Add the flour and mix well until the chicken is evenly coated.
 Shake the chicken to remove any excess flour, then set it aside on a plate.

-Heat the oil in a 12-inch or larger skillet over medium-high heat.
+Heat the oil in a large, heavy Dutch oven over medium-high heat.
 Add the chicken pieces to the pan, in batches if necessary, and cook until golden brown on all sides, about 8 minutes.
-Transfer the browned chicken pieces to the crock of a 6-quart slow cooker.
+Transfer the browned chicken pieces to a plate and set aside.